 You should attempt to appeal to the searcher’s emotions in no more than two sentences.

-Meta descriptions, one of the more crucial SEO fundamentals, can assist increase the relevance of your content.
+Meta descriptions, one of the most crucial SEO fundamentals, increases the content relevancy.

 Additionally, having distinctive descriptions for each page on your website is critical.